-The Allen Battery of screening tools is designed to provide an initial assessment of a person’s cognitive function.
-The tools help you identify the Allen Cognitive Level of a client with a cognitive disability such as Alzheimer’s disease or dementia.
+The first step in caring for a person living with a cognitive disability such as Alzheimer’s disease or dementia is to have a clear understanding of their cognitive level.
 When you identify a client’s cognitive level, you can help them feel valued and fulfilled with a higher quality of life.
 You can also ease stress and burnout for caregivers by reducing any difficult behaviors they may be dealing with.

 The most powerful (and simple!) assessment tool you’ll ever use.

-The Allen Cognitive Level Screen (ACLS) is one of the tools in the Allen Battery.
-Also known as the leather lacing tool and the leather lacing test, the ACLS gives you a quick measure of a person’s global cognitive processing capacities, learning potential, and performance and problem-solving abilities.
+The Allen Cognitive Level Screen (ACLS), also known as the leather lacing tool and the leather lacing test, gives you a quick measure of a person’s global cognitive processing capacities, learning potential, and performance and problem-solving abilities.
 You can also use this simple Allen Battery Assessment Tool to detect unrecognized or suspected problems related to functional cognition.

 Who Is This Assessment Tool for?

 Healthcare pros.
 Allen Model pros.
 People who care.

 These types of cognitive assessments tools are designed for occupational therapists and other health care professionals who work with individuals with temporary or permanent cognitive impairments, such as persons with Alzheimer’s or dementia.
 You should be trained or mentored in the Allen Cognitive Model, as your education in the Allen theory helps you administer the test, and score and interpret the findings.

 One tool.
 Three stitches.
 Better quality of life.

 Before you administer the test, start by establishing rapport with the person.
 Ask them to tell you about their day.
 Make sure you’re at their eye level.
 Speak to them calmly and ensure that your tone makes them feel your respect.
 Keep your sentences short.